 What happens if I go over the Annual Allowance limit?

 You may be subject to a tax charge.
-This can be as much as 40% of the amount you’ve gone over the £40,000 limit or your individual lower tapered Annual Allowance.
+This is based on your marginal rate of income tax, and the charge is on the amount you’ve gone over the £40,000 limit or your individual lower tapered Annual Allowance.

 What is the Lifetime Allowance?

 Where the Annual Allowance is all about the money you’re building up, the Lifetime Allowance applies when you come to take your savings.

 It’s currently set at £1.073 million (from April 2020) if your savings from all your pension plans (but not the State Pension) add up to more than that amount, you could be subject to an additional tax charge.

 Each time you take money out of a pension scheme (and that can be a lump sum or a regular payment), the amount of the money you’re taking is compared against your remaining Lifetime Allowance.
 If you take more than £1.073 million, there will be additional tax to pay on the excess.

 You’ll receive a statement from the Plan telling you how much tax you owe if you go over the Lifetime Allowance and the tax will come out of your retirement savings before you start getting your pension.